iag-geo/geomesa-tools/aws_emr_installer/readme.md

 # AWS Elastic Map Reduce Installer
-Installs GeoMesa on EMR for use with S3 and Spark
+A quickstart to get GeoMesa running on AWS EMR

+Contains install scripts as well as a Python script for loading & querying [GDELT](https://www.gdeltproject.org/) data in S3 using Spark

+### Why EMR?
+EMR takes all the work out of of launching a cluster with Hadoop, Hive and Spark.

+All the software is installed and configured to work with your S3 buckets, including encrypted data.

+### Why S3 and Spark?

+Whilst using HDFS can be faster, it's more costly and less resilient than S3.
+S3 also removes the need for an additional data store such as Accumulo and HBase

+Spark enables access to your data through SQL, and is generally faster than Hive.
+It also gives you programmatic access using Python and Scala.

-## The Stack
+### The Stack

+This quickstart will deploy GeoMesa using the following stack

+- EMRFS using AWS S3
-- Hadoop + YARN
+- Hadoop with YARN & Hive
-- Hive
-- Spark + Pyspark
+- Spark with Pyspark
 - GeoMesa FileStore
-- GeoMesa Spark + PySpark
+- GeoMesa Spark & PySpark

+## Quickstart

+### 1.

 You'll need to have already setup an EC2 key pair as well as the EMR_Default and EMR_EC2_Default roles